Michigan Merit Exam

 SAT / ACT

-College Entrance Tests are an important part of the college application process.
+College entrance exams are an important part of the college application process for some institutions.
 There are two tests that are widely accepted at most colleges and universities in the United States: the SAT and the ACT.
 It is not necessary to take both.
-All Zeeland students will be given the SAT in April of their junior year.
+All Zeeland students will take the SAT in April of their junior year.
 This administration of the SAT will be a school day event, and given as one part of the three part Michigan Merit Exam.
-Zeeland High Schools will sign up students for this exam and it is free of charge.
-In order to make sure students have maximized their scores, many students elect to either retake the test they have already taken and/or to take the other test to see if they can achieve a higher score.
+Zeeland High Schools will register students for this exam and it is free of charge.
+In order to make sure students have maximized their scores, some students elect to either retake the test they have already taken and/or to take the other test to see if they can achieve a higher score.
 Below is information on how to sign up for more testing.
-Click on this link to learn more about the basics of the SAT.

 Test Dates/Registration Deadlines

-Closest Test Locations: Holland Christian, East Grand Rapids, Grand Rapids Christian, Davenport University, Grand Haven
+Closest Test Locations: East Grand Rapids, Grand Haven, Grand Rapids Christian, Grandville Calvin Christian, Holland Christian, Saugatuck

-There are many resources for preparing for these exams.
+There are free resources available to prepare for these exams.